-(Jonah 1:7) And they said to one another, "Come, let us cast lots, that we may know on whose account this evil has come upon us."
-So they cast lots, and the lot fell on Jonah.
+(Jonah 1:7) And they said every one to his fellow, Come, and let us cast lots, that we may know for whose cause this evil is upon us.
+So they cast lots, and the lot fell upon Jonah.

 Jonah might have felt too guilty to pray, but the sailors knew that their prayers were not being answered and they wanted to know who was responsible for their prayers not being answered and their dire circumstances.
 They came to conclude that this sudden unusual storm, without any signs of approaching and so unusual in their experiences on the sea, was punishment for someone's sin, and they wanted to know the guilty person.
 God used the casting of lots by these pagan sailors to achieve His purposes (this does not mean casting lots is the way to discern God's will).
 The sailors demonstrated a greater compassion for Jonah than Jonah had for the whole city of Nineveh, and unlike Jonah in Nineveh, their lives were in great danger.